 - STEP ONE: Add milk to the saucepan and put over medium heat.

-- STEP ONE: Cut the cheese into 1/2 inch cubes and place in saucepan.
+- STEP TWO: Cut the cheese into 1/2 inch cubes and place in saucepan.

 - STEP THREE: Cook while stirring until fully melted.